doobwa/pipeline/README.md

 # Compute all the features for all the splits
 pipeline compute all

-# Stage all the commands needed to run the gbm method (profile #5 as defined in config.json) on the dataset named basic_features.
+# Stage all the commands needed to run the gbm method (profile #5 as defined
+# in config.json) on the dataset named basic_features.
 pipeline stage gbm 5 basic_features

 # Push all the commands to be processed in parallel on Amazon web services
 pipeline push aws

-# Check the status of staged commands in the queue,
+# Check the status of staged commands in the queue, etc.
 pipeline status

-# Look at the progress over time for each method, feature, etc.  Evaluation metric defined on config.json.
+# Look at the progress over time for each method, feature, etc.  Evaluation
+# metric defined on config.json.
 pipeline dashboard

 ```